-Pre-applications may be submitted by a PI or by other users at the PI's institution with the "Submit to DOE" privilege in PAMS.
+A PI will only be able to submit the pre-application to an authorized institutional official in PAMS.
+The pre-application may only be submitted to DOE by a user at the PI's institution with the "Submit to DOE" privilege in PAMS.

-Applicants must inform their DOE Program Manager if teaming arrangements, proposed personnel, topics, or the anticipated title change between submitting the pre-application and when an application is submitted, to ensure that their application is properly linked to their pre-application and that reviewers are properly assigned to the application.
+Applicants are strongly encouraged to inform their DOE Program Manager if teaming arrangements, proposed personnel, topics, or the anticipated title change between submitting the pre-application and when an application is submitted, to ensure that their application is properly linked to their pre-application and that reviewers are properly assigned to the application.
+Applications submitted with substantially different titles, teams, researchers, and proposed research than in the pre-application may be declined without review.